barryclark/jekyll-now/_posts/VRD/2018-08-31-Windows_Diffing.md

 ---

 # Introduction
-The blog post is the process in which vulnerabilities can be identified through file diffing.
+The blog post is the process in which vulnerabilities can be identified through file diffing (this post is written from something I wrote during 2017).
 Within this blog post, the vulnerability CVE-2016-7256 also referred to as ms16-132, will be reviewed via the patched version, atmfd.dll Version 5.2.1.250 and the vulnerable version, atmfd.dll Version 5.2.1.248.
 A potential test case will be created to demonstrate a windows hang through the adapting an open type font to be used within a virtual machine that uses the vulnerable security patch.

 # Overview of CVE-2016-7256
 CVE-2016-7256 is a vulnerability that has been found within the atmfd.dll file which is in the font library within the Windows Operating System.
 The vulnerability effects the following operating systems [SecurityFocus1](http://www.securityfocus.com/bid/94156):